Howdy, welcome to my neck of the woods.

 Grab a cup of coffee and let's get to know each other.

 Hi, I’m Brittia - wife, mom, free-spirited cowgirl, wild-hearted health & wellness advocate, ultrasound technologist and your self-care tour guide.
-I live with my husband and son on 20 acres in Texas—along with three horses, two dogs, two cats, a bunch of chickens and a growing cattle herd.
+I live with my husband, son and newborn baby girl on 20 acres in Texas—along with two horses, two dogs, two cats, a bunch of chickens and a growing cattle herd.
 You’ll probably catch them in the background (and often the foreground) of my workout videos.

 Self-care started at a really young age for me,